Quantum Limits of Exoplanet Detection and Localization: Preliminaries

 \subsection{Imaging System Model}

-We consider a canonical imaging system with a circular pupil of radius $R_0$.
-Let the coordinates of the pupil plane be $(X_a,Y_a)$ and the coordinates of the focal plane be $(X_b,Y_b)$.
-The system has focal length $f$ and is assumed to be imaging objects at infinity.
-For a given wavelength $\lambda$, the traditional diffraction limit of resolution (Rayleigh Limit) is defined to coincide with the first zero of the Airy pattern located a radial distance $\sigma \equiv 1.22 \frac{\lambda f}{2 R_0}$ from the optical axis in the focal plane.
-We define the dimensionless pupil plane and focal plane coordinate vectors,
+We consider a canonical optical imaging system with a circular pupil of radius $R_0$ and focal length $f$ operating at infinite object conjugate.
+For a wavelength $\lambda$, the traditional diffraction limit of spatial resolution (Rayleigh Limit) is defined to coincide with the first zero of the Airy pattern located a radial distance $\mathcal{R} = 1.22 \frac{\lambda f}{2 R_0}$ from the optical axis in the focal plane.
+Let the Cartesian coordinates of the pupil plane and focal plane be $(X',Y')$ and $(X,Y)$ respectively, and define the dimensionless pupil plane $\mbf{u} \equiv \frac{1}{R_0}(X',Y')$ and focal plane $\mbf{r} \equiv \frac{R_0}{\lambda f}(X,Y)$ coordinate vectors.
+The pupil function $\tilde{\psi}_0(\mbf{u})$ and the point spread function (PSF) $\psi_0(\mbf{r})$ are given by,

-Here $\mbf{u}$ are the unit-normalized pupil plane coordinates and $\mbf{r}$ are the diffraction-normalized focal plane coordinates.
-The pupil function is given by the disk,